Daniel KILBY abt 1820-18__

 Archives Office of Tasmania holds the convict record of Abraham Firth who was transported to Van Diemen’s Land on the ship Moffatt (3) arriving 28 November 1842 at Hobart Town.
 Abraham received his Certificate of Freedom on 27 April 1852 after which no further evidence of his presence in Tasmania exists according to the Archives Office of Tasmania.

-Daniel KELLY seems to have disappeared and Mary then took up with Abraham FIRTH and had a large family at Smythesdale near Ballarat in the goldfields region of Victoria.
+Daniel KILBY seems to have disappeared after 1851 and Mary then took up with Abraham FIRTH and had a large family at Smythesdale near Ballarat in the goldfields region of Victoria.

-Abraham FIRTH & Mary BASTABLE had the following family:
+Abraham FIRTH & Mary BASTABLE raised the following family:

 - Annie FIRTH b.
 1855, Smythesdale, Vic, d.
 1894;